mqAncientHistory/Lat-Epig/README.md

 #### Roman Empire Boundaries & Provinces

-[Ancient World Mapping Centre, political shading shapefiles](http://awmc.unc.edu/awmc/map_data/shapefiles/cultural_data/political_shading/), following the Barrington Atlas of Greek-Roman World, [AWMC.UNC.EDU ], under the Creative Commons Attribution-NonCommercial 4.0 International License.
+[Ancient World Mapping Centre](http://awmc.unc.edu/) datasets available through (in 2024): [Cultural data](https://github.com/AWMC/geodata/tree/master/Cultural-Data).
+The GeoJson files are offered under the ODC Open Database License (http://opendatacommons.org/licenses/odbl/1.0/).
+Data is derived from the Barrington Atlas of the Greek and Roman World, and uses AWMC modifications to OpenStreetMap (https://www.openstreetmap.org/), which is under the ODC Open Database License.
+Previous versions were available through the AWMC website, under the Creative Commons Attribution-NonCommercial 4.0 International License.

 1. Roman Empire 60 BC (provinces or extent)
 1. Roman Empire in AD 14 (provinces or extent)